 What does that mean, to “break his silence?"
 What significance could that possibly have for any of us?

 There are several cosmologies that depict the beginning of Creation as a spoken “Word” or, you might say, a vibration.
 It is my understanding that this is what Meher Baba intended to convey when he referred to “breaking his silence."
 He was referring to the impetus that begat Creation and stating that it would be renewed or "re-uttered."
 What would that look like?
-I haven't the slightest idea.
+How would we experience that?
+I have no idea.

 Even so, I offer this deeply esoteric message from